sanjucs/ml-tools/notes/dl/quantization.md

 | float16 | 1 | 5 | 10 | 6.10352e-05 | 65504 | 0.001 |
 | bfloat16 | 1 | 8 | 7 | 1.17549e-38 | 3.38953e+38 | 0.01 |

-BFloat16 covers the same dynamic ranges as float32, but precision is the least compared to others since there are fewer numbers of mantissa bits.
+BFloat16 covers the same dynamic range as float32, but it has the least precision when compared to the others since there are fewer numbers of mantissa bits.

 ## Linear quantization

 Linear quantization is one of the techniques used to convert a continuous range of numbers into lower and discrete numbers. e.g., converting from Float32 to INT8.
-The linear quantization can be defined as
+Linear quantization can be defined as

 $$r = s \cdot (q - z)$$